-1) An email is sent by PEC to pertinent parties in NARST (e.g., program coordinator strand coordinators for the planning & coordination area) to elicit their feedback on the Executive Director's performance.
+- 1. An email is sent by PEC to pertinent parties in NARST (e.g., program coordinator strand coordinators for the planning & coordination area) to elicit their feedback on the Executive Director's performance.
 These parties include a combination of individuals identified by the Executive Director and PEC.
 The parties are asked to complete an evaluation survey (see NARST Handbook).
-PEC compiles the results of the survey and summarizes them for the Board as part of the Executive Summary described in the formative evaluation of the Executive Director section.

-2) PEC elicits feedback from the Management Company.
+PEC compiles the results of the survey and summarizes them for the Board as part of the Executive Summary described in the formative evaluation of the Executive Director section. - 2.
+PEC elicits feedback from the Management Company.
 The feedback is presented as a 1-2 page letter describing what the Executive Director has done in leadership and management, communications, and planning and coordination and rating the performance as "commendable" "satisfactory," or "unsatisfactory" with clear justification for each rating.
-The Management Company is required to include supporting evidence for unsatisfactory ratings.

-3) PEC elicits feedback from the Secretary-Treasurer.
+The Management Company is required to include supporting evidence for unsatisfactory ratings. - 3.
+PEC elicits feedback from the Secretary-Treasurer.
 The feedback is presented as a 1-2 page letter describing what the Executive Director has done in financial performance & viability and rating the performance as "commendable" "satisfactory," or "unsatisfactory" with clear justification for each rating.
 The Secretary-Treasurer is required to include supporting evidence for unsatisfactory ratings.

-4) PEC elicits feedback from other pertinent parties whose responsibilities require them to work closely with the Executive Director as identified and deemed necessary by PEC (e.g., Technology/ Communications employee).
+4. PEC elicits feedback from other pertinent parties whose responsibilities require them to work closely with the Executive Director as identified and deemed necessary by PEC (e.g., Technology/Communications employee).

-Conference Scheduling Coordinator Duties
+Conference Scheduling Responsibilities

-Responsibilities of NARST Conference Scheduling Coordinator
+Responsibilities of NARST Executive Director Concerning Conference Scheduling

-The following list indicates the roles and responsibilities expected of the Conference Scheduling Coordinator.
+The following list indicates the roles and responsibilities overseen by the Executive Director.